PixelDJ/sd-toolbox/README.md

 This script requires the `pyperclip` module.
 Make sure it is installed before running the script.

+## sd-sampler-extractor

+This script allows you to extract the names of the samplers from the sd_samplers.py file located inside the stable-diffusion folder.
+It will then copy the names of the samplers as a comma-separated list to your clipboard.

+### Usage

+1. Run the script
+2. Input the location of the 'stable diffusion' folder.
+If the folder is located at the default location 'F:\ai-art\stable-diffusion-local', you can just press enter.
+3. The script will parse the sd_samplers.py file and extract the names of the samplers
+4. The names will be copied to your clipboard

+### Requirements
+- Python 3
+- pyperclip library

+### Note
+- Make sure to check the file path and location of the sd_samplers.py file in the script before running it.

 ### License

-This script is available under the [MIT License](https://opensource.org/licenses/MIT).
+These scripts are available under the [MIT License](https://opensource.org/licenses/MIT).

 ### How to contribute

-If you would like to contribute to this script, feel free to fork the repository and submit a pull request.
+If you would like to contribute to this project, feel free to fork the repository and submit a pull request.

 ### How to report issues

-If you encounter any issues while using this script, please open an issue on the [Github repository](https://github.com/PixelDJ/sd-toolbox)
+If you encounter any issues while using this, feel free to open an issue on the [Github repository](https://github.com/PixelDJ/sd-toolbox)

 #### Note